shangruJia/scDeepInsight/README.md

     pip3 install scdeepinsight

-This package was tested and confirmed working with PyTroch v1.11.0 / CUDA v10.2 (NVIDIA-SMI:440.64).
+This package was tested and confirmed working with PyTroch v1.12.0 / CUDA v10.2 (NVIDIA-SMI:440.64).
 Note that if no GPU is avaiable on your system, a CPU-only mode is also supported.

-Alternatively, a Docker image is also avialbe and can be obtained as follows:
+Alternatively, a Docker image is also available and can be obtained as follows:

     docker pull shangrujia/scdeepinsight